nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ### Step 4

 Now we need to implement authorization for the Api.
 To do that we add the `[Authorize]` attribute to our CardPurchaseController.
-This will challenge all requests that targets any of the routes in the controller.
-It will challenge using the default scheme `"Bearer"`, configured in Step 2.
+This will authorize all requests that targets any of the routes in the controller.
+If a request is authenticated with the default scheme `"Bearer"` it will be accepted.
 ```C#
 ...
     [Route("cards")]